Signaling game: Costly versus cost-free signaling

 Consider a circumstance described by John Maynard Smith regarding transfer between related individuals.
-Suppose a signaler can be either starving or just hungry, and they can signal that fact to another individual who has food.
-Suppose that they would like more food regardless of their state, but that the individual with food only wants to give them the food if they are starving.
+Suppose a signaler is starving or just hungry, and they can signal that fact to another individual with food.
+Suppose they would like more food regardless of their state but that the individual with food only wants to give them the food if they are starving.
 While both players have identical interests when the signaler is starving, they have opposing interests when the signaler is only hungry.
-When they are only hungry, they have an incentive to lie about their need in order to obtain the food.
-And if the signaler regularly lies, then the receiver should ignore the signal and do whatever they think is best.
+When they are only hungry, they are incentivized to lie about their food needs.
+And if the signaler regularly lies, the receiver should ignore the signal and do whatever they think is best.

-Determining how signaling is stable in these situations has concerned both economists and biologists, and both have independently suggested that signal cost might play a role.
-If sending one signal is costly, it might only be worth the cost for the starving person to signal.
-The analysis of when costs are necessary to sustain honesty has been a significant area of research in both these fields.
+Economists and biologists have been interested in understanding the signaling stability in these scenarios.
+They have separately proposed that signal costs could be a factor.
+If sending a signal is expensive, it may only be justifiable for a starving individual to do so.
+Investigating when costs are essential to maintaining honesty has become a major research focus in both disciplines.